mitsuhiko/python-modernize/docs/index.rst

 Python 2 code from Python 2.6 and older will be upgraded to code that is compatible with Python 2.6, 2.7 and Python 3.
-If code is using a feature unique to Pyth on 2.7 it will not be downgraded to work with Python 2.6, e.g. ``dict.viewitems()`` usage will not be removed to make the code compatible with Python 2.6.
+If code is using a feature unique to Python 2.7 it will not be downgraded to work with Python 2.6, e.g. ``dict.viewitems()`` usage will not be removed to make the code compatible with Python 2.6.

 Some fixers rely on the latest release of the `six project`_ to work (see `Fixers requiring six`_).
 If you wish to turn off these fixers to avoid an external dependency on ``six``, then use the ``--nosix`` flag.
-It is **strongly** recommended, though, that you do not do this

 A note about handling text literals